SignalK/specification/gitbook-docs/data_model_multiple_values.md

 * Multiple instances of a common device-e.g. two engines or multiple batteries.
 * Multiple devices providing duplicate data-multiple values for the same Signal K key from different sensors.
 This is fairly common as most boats have multiple sensors capable of generating the same data (but not necessarily the same value).
-For example, course over ground (COG) may come from both a compass and GPS or a boat may be equiped with multiple depth sounders.
+For example, course over ground (COG) may come from both a compass and GPS or a boat may be equipped with multiple depth sounders.

 ## Multiple Instances of a Common Device